 For a concept as pervasive as IoT, it can be helpful to consider practical examples of the technology in action.
 Gartner reports that IoT hardware spending in the enterprise of $868 billion in 2016.
 About a quarter of that spend is on IoT-connected light bulbs, HVAC systems, and other items that span across all industries.
 The remainder, though, is for devices that are industry-specific.

 Healthcare uses specialized surgical procedure equipment that connects to IoT.
 Manufacturing uses IoT-connected shipping containers.
 The automotive industry embeds sensors in cars.
 And homebuilders embed sensors in walls, doors, and windows.
+Installation companies exist to implement smart devices into their customers’ homes; places like a crestron distributor offers these services.

 The IoT provides an opportunity for businesses to extend their knowledge about the products and services they create.
 Sensor data can report how often end-users use a device, how they use it, and whether they use the device as expected or in novel, unforeseen ways.
 Healthcare manufacturers can learn exactly how often surgical teams use their device once it is in the field.
 Manufacturers can learn about the conditions under which their shipping containers move in transit, such as temperature, humidity, and shocks and vibrations.